 How do I choose a good dentist for my child?

 Paediatric dentists specialise in dentistry for children.
 They are generally well trained in dealing with kids and can identify any potential issues quite quickly (it’s amazing what they can see during a quick peek inside a toddler’s mouth!).
 But it’s not essential that your child sees a paediatric dentist.
 You may have a great relationship with your own dentist and prefer to take your kids to see them instead.
 It’s totally up to you and the most important thing is that your kids are comfortable with their dentist.

-How frequently do we need to see the dentist?
+How frequently do kids need to see the dentist?

 Aim for a visit to the dentist every six months once your child turns one or when they sprout the first tooth… whichever comes first.
 The objective is to establish good oral hygiene practices, nip any potential issues in the bud and ensure the kids develop a happy relationship with their dentist.

 Is there anything I can do at home to prepare my child for a dentist visit?

 Like with any new experience, it’s best to talk to your kids about their visit to the dentist before you go.
-Tell them about how nice it is seeing a dentist and how they help to keep teeth shiny and sparkly.
-Let them know that dentists are extra friendly and that they may even be able to watch a movie while they get their teeth looked at your teeth, or get a sticker or new toothbrush as a prize afterwards.
+Tell them about how nice it is to see a dentist and how they help to keep teeth shiny and sparkly.
+Let them know that dentists are extra friendly and that they may even be able to watch a movie while they get their teeth looked at your teeth, or get a sticker or new toothbrush as a prize afterwards

 When scheduling an appointment, take into consideration when your child is best rested.
 The best time to go?
 Either first thing in the morning, or after their afternoon nap.
 Definitely avoid booking appointments at times when you know they may be overtired.
 That certainly won’t be fun for anyone!

 If you’re sensing that your child may be anxious about a dental visit, if your child has special needs or may be extra sensitive to a dentist near their mouth, we suggest visiting a paediatric dentist who is specially trained in working with children.